-- If progress rates are still judged to be inadequate despite the delivery of high quality interventions and quality whole class teaching, advice will be sought from external agencies regarding strategies to best meet the specific needs of a pupil.
-This will only be undertaken after parent permission has been obtained and may include referral to:

-- 1. Special Educational Needs Inclusion Service (SENIS)

-- 2. Autism Outreach Team

-- 3. Hearing Impairment team

-- 4. Visual Impairment team

-- 5. Educational Welfare Officers

-- 6. Physical Difficulties Support Service (PDSS)

-- 7. Social Services

-- 8. CAMHS (Child & Adolescent Mental Health Service)

-- 9. Occupational Therapy

-- 10. The Behaviour Support Team

-- 11. The Staffordshire Moorlands SEND and Inclusion Hub

-- 12. Educational Psychologist
+- If review of the action taken indicates that "additional to and different from" support will be required, parents / carers will be informed that the school considers their child may require SEN support. - SEN support will be recorded on a Pupil Support Plan (PSP) that will identify a clear set of expected outcomes / targets, or reasonable adjustments which are required to support the pupil. - Progress towards these outcomes / targets will be tracked and reviewed termly (more often if appropriate) with the parents / carers and the pupil. - If progress rates are still judged to be inadequate despite the delivery of high quality interventions and quality whole class teaching, advice will be sought from external agencies regarding strategies to best meet the specific needs of a pupil.
+This will only be undertaken after parent permission has been obtained and may include referral to: - 1.
+Special Educational Needs Inclusion Service (SENIS) - 2.
+Autism Inclusion Team (AIT) - 3.
+Hearing Impairment team (HI) - 4.
+Visual Impairment team (VI) - Educational Welfare Officers - 6.
+Physical Difficulties Support Service (PDSS) - 7.
+Social Services / Early Help Team / Family Action - 8.
+CAMHS (Child & Adolescent Mental Health Service) - 9.
+Occupational Therapy - 10.
+The Behaviour Support Team - 11.
+The Staffordshire Moorlands SEND and Inclusion Hub - 12.
+Educational Psychologist

-- For a very small percentage of pupils, whose needs are significant and complex, and the special educational provision required to meet their needs cannot reasonably be provided from within the school's own resources, a request will be made to the local authority to conduct an assessment of education, health and care needs.
+- Access arrangements are in place to support pupils to ensure they are not at any disadvantage when completing assessments including more formal assessments eg Year 1 Phonics Screen / KS2 Statutory assessments. - For a very small percentage of pupils, whose needs are significant and complex, and the special educational provision required to meet their needs cannot reasonably be provided from within the school's own resources, a request will be made to the local authority to conduct an assessment of education, health and care needs.
 This may result in an Education, Health and Care (EHC) plan being provided.